etnad101/school-notes/PP-111/Week 1.md

 ### The Idealists: Constancy

-### An argument from a Follower of Parmenides
+### An Argument from a Follower of Parmenides
-The imposbility of change
+The impossibility of change
 - Change requires that something become what it is not
 - But nothing can be what it is not
 - so nothing can change